-- Develop a Park Tree Master Plan that provides a strategic approach to increasing canopy cover in parks on public land and outlines how inter-generational and in-fill plantings can be used to increase the age diversity profile of trees.
-The Park Tree Master Plan should also prioritise plantings in areas that will achieve positive habitat and connective outcomes for native diversity and coincide with the proposed NSW Government's Green Grid Corridors. - Develop a Street Tree Master Plan that provides a strategic approach to increasing canopy cover over streets.
-This should identify priority planting locations in the context of the urban heat island, current areas with low canopy cover, biodiversity benefits and Green Grid Corridors.
-The Street Tree Master Plan should also identify: - o approved trees for street planting, including culturally relevant species; - opportunities for increasing tree planting during road renewals, including in road planting and the potential streets in which this could be implemented; - o planting strategies to increase the age diversity profile of trees. - Ensure that Master Plans and Precinct Plans include provisions for achieving 25% canopy cover.
-These Plans should recognise that trees are central to designing vibrant centres and describe how canopy cover will be increased in the priority areas of streets, parks and plantable private land. - Review and update the list of recommended trees in the DCP, including the list of species that can be recommended for planting on private property.
-This should consider tree species that promote biodiversity and are culturally relevant to the communities that live in the City of Canada Bay, and species that are resilient to projected changes in climate. - Develop more clearly defined and applicable conditions to improve landscaping adoption rates under Part E3.8 of the DCP.
-Specifically, this should focus on how to achieve the minimum number of canopy trees required to meet the provisions of Section E3.8 C4. - Develop a tree offset policy that requires an increased replanting ratio for trees removed on private land.
-This should explore a 4:1 ratio (i.e. 4 trees replanted for every tree removed). - Review requirements for replacement plantings which may allow for offset replanting on public land through a deed of agreement where sufficient space is not available for planting on the existing block.
-This can help offset reduced opportunities for tree plantings on private land, especially where medium and high-density development is planned.
+- Develop a Park Tree Master Plan that provides a strategic approach to increasing canopy cover in parks.
+This should consider the following: - how inter-generational and in-fill plantings can be used to increase the age diversity profile of trees; - prioritise plantings in areas that will achieve positive habitat and connective outcomes for native diversity and coincide with the proposed NSW Government's Green Grid Corridors; - identify where additional plantings may be required to achieve canopy cover targets in parks; and - integrate biodiversity and urban ecology values into the planning of parks, green spaces, precincts and waterways through master plans where possible. - Develop a Street Tree Master Plan that provides a strategic approach to increasing canopy cover over streets.
+This should identify the following: - priority planting locations in the context of the urban heat island, current areas with low canopy cover, biodiversity benefits and Green Grid Corridors; - o approved trees for street planting, including culturally relevant species; - opportunities for increasing tree planting during road renewals, including in road planting and the potential streets in which this could be implemented; - o planting strategies to increase the age diversity profile of trees; - identify where additional plantings may be required to achieve canopy cover targets in streets by suburb; - integrate biodiversity and urban ecology values into the planning of parks, green spaces, precincts and waterways through master plans where possible; and - consider and research opportunities for in road planting and the potential streets this could be implemented in.
+This approach to tree planting will require engagement with residents to identify suitable streets and clear articulation of the broader benefits of in street planting, such as reduced vehicle speeds and greater shading of the road surface.

-• Develop guidelines that can be used by developers and residents to more easily address requirements to plant canopy trees under Section E3.8 C4 of the DCP.
-Specifically, this should focus on how to achieve the minimum number of canopy trees required to meet the provisions.
+- Ensure that Master Plans and Precinct Plans include provisions for achieving 25% canopy cover.
+These Plans should recognise that trees are central to designing vibrant centres and describe how canopy cover will be increased in the priority areas of streets, parks and plantable private land. - Develop a tree offset policy that requires an increased replanting ratio for trees removed on private land.
+This should explore a 4:1 ratio (i.e. 4 trees replanted for every tree removed). - Update the DCP to reflect the outcomes of this Strategy.
+This should include a review and update of the list of recommended trees in the DCP, including the list of species that can be recommended for planting on private property.
+This should consider tree species that promote biodiversity and are culturally relevant to the communities that live in the City of Canada Bay, and species that are resilient to projected changes in climate. - Create standard conditions of consent for the following: - develop more clearly defined and applicable conditions to improve landscaping adoption rates under Part E3.8 of the DCP.
+Specifically, this should focus on how to achieve the minimum number of canopy trees required to meet the provisions of Section E3.8 C4; - o tree protection zones; and - minimising conflicts between people, infrastructure and trees.
+This should address issues such root barriers to reduce damage to footpaths and foundations, permeable paving that can provide water to trees and reduce roots running near the surface, and floating walkways that provide for pedestrian traffic over areas of large surface roots. - Investigate opportunities for a replacement planting program which may allow for offset replanting on public land.

+Medium term (3-5 years)

-- Ensure that street trees are included in Section 7.12 contributions plans, informed by the requirements of the Street Tree Master Plan. - Include trees as a public benefit to be delivered through the Planning Agreement Policy. - Develop a communications package which encourages and supports tree plantings on private land through the provision of active support, information, guidelines, and incentives.
+- Ensure that street trees are included in Section 7.12 contributions plans, informed by the requirements of the Street Tree Master Plan. - Include trees as a public benefit to be delivered through the Planning Agreement Policy.